rbublitz/DNSC6211_GroupProject/README.md

 # DNSC6211_GroupProject
-Utilizing programming tools taught in the course to advise an investor on Baltimore City properties for residential rental income
+Utilizing programming tools taught in the course to advise an investor on Baltimore City properties for residential rental income.
+Course: Programming for Analytics, The George Washington University, MS Business Analytics Program.

 # Group members: